MarkHoeber/sublime_sphinx_guide/source/build.rst

 The project is built and opens automatically in your browser.

 Each time you save a file in the project, it is automatically rebuilt.
+Just refresh your browser.

 .. note:: If there are errors in the project, the automatic build will not complete and the HTML will not be updated.
 Check the command window for error details.